cla1rvoyant/Clair-snake/README.md

 # Clair-snake
-Snake game for linux developed using ncurses.
+Snake game for linux developed using ncurses library.
 ## Download and launch
 **On Debian-based distribution:**
 ```console